top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup/0_0_1_configurations.md

 ### `C0+wjd`

 The upgrades of the minimal `C0` version are not mutually exclusive.
-We will refer to `C0+xyz` when multiple add-ons to the minimal version are considered.
+We will refer to `C0+wjd` when any or all of the add-ons to the minimal version are considered.

 TODO: Insert pic of assembled Duckiebot in `C0+wjd` configuration.